cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-authoring-manager-blueprints.md

 # Writing a Manager Blueprint

 Manager blueprints are standard Cloudify [blueprints](reference-terminology.html#blueprint), that simply use a built-in node type and task to bootstrap a Cloudify Manager.
-While they are standard blueprints and may be used like any other blueprint, Manager blueprints are the only ones that can be run using the CLI's `cfy bootstrap` command.
+While they are standard blueprints and may be used like any other blueprint, Manager blueprints are the only ones that can be run using the CLI's `cfy bootstrap` and `cfy teardown` command.
+Which run the `install` and `uninstall` workflow respectively.

 A manager blueprint consists of the following:

 * A **single** node whose type is `cloudify.nodes.CloudifyManager` (which is defined in the [built-in types](reference-types.html#cloudifymanager-type)).
 Note that this node represents the Cloudify Manager middleware, but not a host in which it resides.

-* A task mapping of one of the `cloudify.interfaces.lifecycle` operations to the built-in [bootstrap task](reference-bootstrap-task.html) using the Fabric plugin.
-This task will SSH into the Manager's host and install the Cloudify Manager.
+* A task mapping of the `cloudify.interfaces.lifecycle` operations to the built-in [CLI Tasks](reference-cli-tasks.html) using the Fabric plugin.
+This task will SSH into the Manager's host and install the Cloudify Manager docker container.
   For example, this mapping may look like this:

   {% highlight yaml %}